 - If the person is vomiting, stabilize the head and neck, and carefully turn the victim to the side to prevent choking on vomit.

-- If the person is conscious and experiencing any of the previously listed symptoms, transport to the nearest emergency medical facility (even if the patient does not think medical help is needed).
+- If the person is conscious and experiencing any of the previously listed symptoms, transport to the nearest emergency medical facility (even if the person does not think medical help is needed).